FrostyOS-dev/FrostyOS-old/README.md

 - You might be able to run WorldOS with less RAM (by changing the '256M' to the amount of RAM you want), but I cannot guarantee that it would run on any less than 256MiB.
 - You computer **must** be capable of virtualization to run WorldOS in a VM.
 - You can allocate more than 1 core, but only 1 will be used.
+- KVM can be disabled, you will just need to remove `-machine accel=kvm` from the QEMU command line.
+It doesn't make much of a performance boost by using it, so it doesn't *have* to be enabled.

 ### Program Requirement info